C API Reference#

 • OVRTX_API_ERROR if the stage update from USD time failed.

-Attribute Operations#
+Attribute Writes#

 ovrtx_enqueue_result_t ovrtx_write_attribute(